Mein Kampf in English: Reynal and Hitchcock translation

 To counter Stackpole's claims that sales of its translation would go to Nazi Germany, Reynal contacted the various boycott committees and pledged all profits above their legitimate expenses would go to a charity for refugees.
 However, no assets could be touched for the Reynal and Hitchcock edition, including royalties or charitable donations, until the legal issues were settled.
 As it happened, the legal battle did not finally end until 25 October 1941.
 After deducting $11,500 for legal costs, Houghton Mifflin was prepared to give $11,500 to Curtis Brown to pay to their client, Eher Verlag.
 Before this could be done, however, war broke out between the United States and Germany and Eher never received any royalties from this edition.
 Profits from the book went to a charity, Children's Crusade for Children, which helped refugees.
-Included in this was the initial $35,000 for administrative and promotional costs so that all money donated by children in the US would go to the child refugees.
+Included in this was the initial $35,000 for administrative and promotional costs, which also went to the child refugees.

 As far as Hitler's royalties went, they were governed by the Trading with the Enemy Act of 1917 and put into an account assigned to the Office of Alien Property Custodian, succeeded by the United States Attorney General after the war.
 As of 31 March 1972 the royalties on Mein Kampf paid to the US government amounted to $92,616.59.
 The Attorney General also paid a corporation tax on them to the IRS.
 Today, the profits and proceeds are given to various charities.

 The members of the New School committee that edited and translated the book were John Chamberlain, Sidney B. Fay, John Gunther, Carlton J. H. Hayes, Graham Hutton, Alvin Johnson, William L. Langer, Walter Millis, R. de Roussy de Sales, and George N. Shuster.

 The book was translated from the two volumes of the first German edition (1925 and 1927), with annotations appended noting any changes made in later editions, which were deemed "not as extensive as popularly supposed".
 The translation was made with a view to readability rather than in an effort to rigidly reproduce Hitler's sometimes idiosyncratic German form.
 Significantly, the translation marked in the text areas that had been left out of the Dugdale abridgment.

 The text was heavily annotated for an American audience with biographical and historical details derived largely from German sources.
 As the translators deemed the book "a propagandistic essay of a violent partisan", which "often warps historical truth and sometimes ignores it completely", the tone of many of these annotations reflected a conscious attempt to provide "factual information that constitutes an extensive critique of the original".